 Beyond titles, US foreign assistance is divided into two types: enduring funds and Overseas Contingency Operations (OCO; see Table 2).
 Enduring funds are meant to cover all base functions within US development cooperation, while OCO funds were originally for emergency support to activities related to the ‘Global War on Terror’.
 They are managed by the Department of Defense (DOD) and the State Department.
 Recently, however, they have been used for base budget activities of the DOD and the State Department.

-Around one-quarter of the International Affairs Budget was funded through OCO in FY2018, including operations related to the response and prevention of crises, including armed conflict, and man-made and natural disasters.
+Around 14% (US$8 billion) of the International Affairs Budget was funded through OCO in FY2020, including operations related to the response and prevention of crises, including armed conflict, and man-made and natural disasters.
 OCO funds are not subject to the same procedural limits on discretionary funding in congressional budget resolutions as regular foreign assistance but are appropriated simultaneously with it.
-For some budget lines, OCO funds comprise the primary source of funding.
+For some budget lines, OCO funds are the primary source of funding.

-Table 2 features the breakdown between enduring and OCO funding for the SFOPs for FY2019 as enacted, the latest year for which a detailed breakdown is available (as of March 2019).
+Table 1 features the breakdown between base and OCO funding for the SFOPs for FY2020 as enacted.

 ODA levels and main funding lines can be influenced at various times during budget process

 The US fiscal year runs from October 1 to September 30.
 The budget process begins 12 to 14 months (or more) prior to the start of the fiscal year.
 The majority of federal spending consists of ‘mandatory spending’ and ‘discretionary spending’ (see box); foreign assistance falls under discretionary spending.
 The budget process for discretionary spending can be categorized into three separate phases: 1) development of the president’s budget request, 2) congressional budgeting, and 3) congressional appropriations.